 Aloe vera is a staple for its topical uses in healing sunburns, dermatitis, and other skin conditions.
 Recently, though, aloe vera juice has been trending as a healthy beverage with drinkers hoping to glean its nutrients through oral consumption in the same way they do through topical application.

-While there’s an abundance of research supporting aloe vera’s benefits on human skin, the jury’s still out on its status as a health drink.
-Before you pick up a bottle at your nearest health-food store, read below to learn more about the benefits aloe vera offers and how they may or may not be administered once it’s juiced.
+While there’s an abundance of medical research supporting aloe vera’s benefits for burns on human skin, the jury’s still out on its status as a health drink.
+Before you pick up a bottle at your nearest health-food store, read below to learn more about the science and benefits aloe vera offers as well as how it may or may not be administered once it’s juiced.

 What exactly is aloe vera?